Andrew-Chun/tic-tac-toe/README.md

 1) As a user, I can sign up for an account to access the features game
 2) As a user, I can sign in, change password, or sign out of my account
 3) As a user, I can play multiple games to satisfy my gameplay desire
-4) As a user, I can view the stats to show number of wins and losses
+4) As a user, I can view the stats to display outcomes of previous games
 5) As a user, I can finish incomplete games later

 ### Tic Tac Toe Wireframe